TDS on NRI Rental Income: Critical Information Every NRI Landlord Must Know

 FAQs

-A: NRI rental income is subject to 30% TDS plus applicable surcharge and cess under Section 195 of the Income Tax Act. - Q: When was the mandatory TDS on NRI rental income introduced?
+A: NRI rental income is generally subject to 30% TDS plus applicable surcharge and cess under Section 195 of the Income Tax Act.

 A: Immediately notify the tenant in writing, rectify the issue going forward, and consult a tax professional about addressing past shortfalls.